tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

 }
 ```

-Wrapping one of these functions gets a little gross.
-There are a
+Wrapping one of these functions has some important details to call
-couple of important details here.
-The first string is the name of the
+out.
+The first string is the name of the module our guest will import,
-module our guest will import, and the second string is the name we'll
+and the second string is the name we'll expose to the guest shell.
+The
-expose to the guest shell.
-The signature of the closure is a
-[`wasmtime::IntoFunc`] but all the arguments must be compatible with
+signature of the closure is a [`wasmtime::IntoFunc`] and all the
-WebAssembly types.
-So for example, you can't pass a `usize` or `u8`
+arguments must be compatible with WebAssembly types.
+So for example,
-here, nor can you return a tuple or struct.
+you can't pass a `usize` or `u8` here, nor can you return a tuple or
+struct.
+When we want to manipulate the state, we call either `data()`
+or `data_mut()` to get a reference (or mutable reference) to the
+caller's `Store`, and then take the mutex to finally get our `State`
+methods.

 ```rust
 linker.func_wrap(